AdobeDocs/marketo.en/help/sky/understanding-my-tokens.md

 * `{{my.Event Date}}`
 * `{{my.Webinar Speaker}}`

-To access and create My Tokens, select your program or campaign folder and go to the My Tokens tab.
-Drag and drop any token onto your Local Tokens canvas.
+To access and create My Tokens, select your program or campaign folder and go to the [!UICONTROL My Tokens] tab.
+Drag and drop any token onto your [!UICONTROL Local Tokens] canvas.

    ![Image One](/help/sky/assets/my-tokens/understanding-my-tokens/understanding-my-tokens-1.png)